OfficeDev/office-ui-fabric-core/src/components/Label/Label.md

 # Label
-Used to label form elements, such as TextField and Dropdown.
+Used to label form elements such as TextField and Dropdown.

 ## Variants